BROADSoftware/HADeploy/docsite/docs/plugins_reference/core/encrypted_vars.md

 ## Example

 A typical use case of encryption is to protect the`ssh_password` in a host definition.
-Encryption can be achived by provided the values as in the following sample:
+Encryption can be achieved by provided the values as in the following sample:

 ```yaml